boydmeredith/jbreda_kilosort/README.md

 8. Run `kilosort_preprocess.m`

-**overall:** this function takes .bin files, applies a butterworth filter and then creates a mask for large amplitude noise and zeros it out.
+**overall:** this function takes .bin files, applies a butterworth  highpass filter and then creates a mask for large amplitude noise and zeros it out.
 Creates a new directory with containing a processed .bin file that can be passed into kilosort

 *this function optionally takes:*
 - directory containing .bin files(s) to process (cwd), number of channels (32), butterworth parameters (sample rate = 32000, highpass = 300)